OkoloArt/Resume_App/README.md

 - [Fragments](https://developer.android.com/guide/navigation/navigation-swipe-view) - A powerful tool that can be used to create modular and reusable components in your Android app.
 In order to run fragments in Android Studio, you need to first add the fragment to your project.
 You can do this by creating a new fragment class and then adding it to your layout file

 ## Features
-- Toogle DayNight Theme
+- Toogle DayNight Mode
-- Landscape Screen Orientation
+- Landscape and Portrait Screen Orientation
 - Display Profile Image, Skills, About me.

 ## Screenshots